-The Supervisory Board (SB) held nine meetings during the reporting period.
-In addition, the Management Board fully informed the Supervisory Board on a prompt and regular basis of all relevant matters pertaining to the company's performance, including the risk position and risk management of the company and material Group companies, particularly in relation to important issues.
+The Supervisory Board (SB) held 6 meetings during the reporting period.

+The war in Ukraine and its consequences for RBI also required the Supervisory Board to constantly assess the status of operations at Raiffeisen Bank JSC (Ukraine) and the resulting challenges for the company and the entire Group.
+The Management Board fully informed the Supervisory Board on a prompt and regular basis of all relevant matters pertaining to the company's performance, including the risk position, risk management and capital and liquidity situation of the company and material Group companies, particularly in relation to the repercussions of the war in Ukraine.
+The Supervisory Board's focus in these reports was on prudent, foresighted risk management and capital planning.